atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

 ### **Precipitation**

-Precipitation is highly local (in space *and* time), non-normally distributed i.e. often takes extremely low or high values (especially compared to temperature), poorly measured, and poorly predicted (see [Section 1.5](#1.5-A-Warning-on-Hydrological-Variables-(Precipitation,-Humidity,-etc.)).
+Precipitation is highly local (in space *and* time), non-normally distributed i.e. often takes extremely low or high values (especially compared to temperature), poorly measured, and poorly predicted (see [a Warning on Hydrological Variables](content:warning-on-hydrological).
 It is often used as a control since it is correlated with temperature.
 However, the strength and direction of this correlation vary significantly by region and time of year (see e.g. [Trenberth et al. 2005](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2005GL022760), with implications for collinearity).
 Furthermore, the same care should be taken when inserting precipitation into a model as any other weather or social variable - what is its expected role?
 In what form should the data be? etc. Precipitation affects society differently at different spatiotemporal scales - annual precipitation may be useful for studying snowpack trends, drinking water supply, or the effect of droughts on agriculture; maximum precipitation rates may be the relevant metric for flood damages or crop failures.
 Remember that though means and extremes may be correlated, it's still possible to have a record storm in an unnaturally dry year, or an unnaturally wet year without heavy precipitation.
 As a result, different metrics of precipitation are often used (incomplete list):

 1. *Total precipitation (e.g., over a year)*: May be useful for large-scale impacts such as snowpack trends.
 Often used as a control in responses to extreme weather, despite being unsuited to studying short-term phenomena.
 2. *Soil water, potential evapotranspiration rate (PET), Palmer drought severity index (PDSI), and water runoff/availability*: often used to capture water stress.